-Gauri Lankesh suspects hid behind code words and fake names
+Gauri Lankesh murder case: Suspects hid behind code words, fake names

-FROM MAINTAINING notes on surveillance to using fake names, feature phones and multiple SIM cards and handsets.
+From maintaining notes on surveillance to using fake names, feature phones and multiple SIM cards and handsets.
 The four men arrested in connection with the murder last year of journalist Gauri Lankesh, and for plotting the murder of Kannada writer and critic K S Bhagwan this year, made elaborate efforts to hide their identities, investigations have revealed.

 The four, who are linked to a radical Hindutva organisation, were taken into custody Thursday by a Special Investigation Team (SIT) of Karnataka Police, which is probing the shooting of 55-year-old Lankesh outside her home in Bengaluru on September 5, 2017.